catid/bitnet_cpu/README.md

 ### Windows Visual Studio 2022 build:

+Follow the setup instructions using Git Bash: https://git-scm.com/

-Open the .sln file in the ./build/ folder
+Open the .sln file in the ./build/ folder.

 Select Release mode and build!